nWidart/Go-Torch/README.md

 GoTorch is a desktop app that monitors Torchlight Infinite's `UE_game.log`, detects map runs, and tallies item drops during each run.

-Download the latest release via the Actions tab. (_will be improved via released on stabilized_)
+Download the latest release via the Actions tab. (_will be improved via Releases once stabilized_)

 ![gotorch](screenshots/gotorch.png)